 Besides permanent exhibitions in the castle, the site hosts shows and music events in the summer.

-There is a café and an excellent restaurant, which serves the most delicious food in the country.
+There is a café and an excellent restaurant serving the country’s most delicious food.

 Sofiero Palace is at Sofierovägen 131, 252 84 Helsingborg, Sweden.